 - Once I see some color start to form, I will take the pot off the heat every once in a while to swirl for 10-15 seconds to make sure I don’t over-cook the caramel.
 The pot is so hot it will continue to brown even after it’s off the heat.

-- As your dipping the donuts in the caramel, you might notice the caramel starts to harden.
+- As you’re dipping the donuts in the caramel, you might notice the caramel starts to harden.
 You can return it to the heat and swirl the pot.
 It will thin out for you.

 - Be careful!
 The caramel is VERY HOT.
 Wear a glove to protect your hand while dipping the donuts in the caramel.